Edit on GitHub

 footer:

-show_powered_by: false
+show_powered_by: true

 languages: